cs2901/yape-bcp-project-yacket-fingerlog/Project Portfolio/antonioToche.md

   - As a developer I contributed to Architecture diagramas.
   - As a developer I contributed to Class
   - As a developer I contributed to code.
+  - As a developer I implment the YAPE negocios UI.
+  - As a developer I contributed to create the Database implementation.
+  - As a developer I contributed to control flow of data.